aurelia/templating/doc/article/en-US/templating-custom-attributes.md

 Custom attributes may work by simply being added to a DOM element, or they may require that a value be set for the attribute.
 The value may be a simple value, or a complex set of options.
 These options may or may not be known when a custom attribute is developed.
 Aurelia provides simple APIs to create custom attributes of all of these types, while the Aurelia templating engine provides strong databinding capabilities for custom attributes.

-Many custom elements will work directly on the DOM element they are attached to.
+Many custom attributes will work directly on the DOM element they are attached to.
 It is not necessary to search the DOM for the element a custom attribute is attached to.
 This is accomplished simply by requesting the element be injected into the attribute by Aurelia's Dependency Injection system.
 Simply request for an object of type `Element` to be injected in to your attribute.
 Aurelia will ensure you are provided with the DOM element the attribute has been attached to.

 ## [Simple Custom Attribute](aurelia-doc://section/2/version/1.0.0)